 Directions from the resort | 41 minutes

-Grand Lake Town Beach: A great place for enjoying the views and catching a few rays, Grand Lake Town Beach also boasts a fishing dock and ample room to set out in your kayak for the afternoon.
+Grand Lake Town Beach: A great place for enjoying the views and catching a few rays, Grand Lake Town Beach also has a fishing dock and ample room to set out in your kayak for the afternoon.

 Directions from the resort | 47 minutes